Skip to main content

 Creating a feedback loop allows organizations to gather insights from employees, security teams, and audits.
 This feedback can be used to make iterative improvements, ensuring that the Zero Trust strategy remains effective over time.

-Zero Trust is not a one-time project; it is an ongoing strategy that requires continuous attention and improvement.
+Zero Trust is not a one-time project.
+It is an ongoing strategy that requires continuous attention and improvement.
 By embedding Zero Trust principles into the fabric of their application security practices, organizations can build a resilient defense against evolving threats.

 As technology continues to evolve, so too will the threats facing applications.
 Future trends in application security are likely to include the increased use of artificial intelligence (AI) and machine learning (ML) to detect and respond to threats, as well as greater automation in security processes.
-Organizations that adopt Zero Trust today will be better prepared to leverage these advancements in the future.
+Organizations that adopt Zero Trust today will be better prepared to draw on these advancements in the future.

 Business leaders must prioritize Zero Trust in their application security strategies.
-By leveraging the resources available, such as those provided by cybersecurity frameworks like NIST and CISA, and following the best practices outlined in this article, organizations can begin or enhance their Zero Trust journey and strengthen their application security posture.
+By using the resources available, such as those provided by cybersecurity frameworks like NIST and CISA, and following the best practices outlined in this article, organizations can begin or enhance their Zero Trust journey and strengthen their application security posture.